 Note: You cannot install applications on any drive other than the system C:\ drive.
 This is the only supported method at this time.

-Log on to the UMC and navigate to Layers -> App Layers -> Create App Layer.
+Log on to the App Layering Management Console and navigate to Layers -> App Layers -> Create App Layer.

 Choose the OS Layer you want to use to create this layer.
 This layer will then later become deployable only with this selected OS Layer (unless you use Elastic Layers in App Layering v4.6).

 If your layer needs prerequisite layers, you would specify them here.
 Those layers would then be available to you on the Packaging Machine that is created for you later.

-If you are installing the application on a different hypervisor than what was used to create the OS Layer, you would include a Platform Layer for packaging which includes the necessary hypervisor tools to support your application install.
+If you are installing the application on a different hypervisor than what was used to create the OS Layer, you would include a Packaging Platform Layer which includes the necessary hypervisor tools to support your application install.
 I do not need this, so will continue on.